Skip to content

 It also requires a ‘no give up attitude’.

 What qualifies me to write this blog post, or give any advice?
-I started my business from scratch 10 years ago.
+I started my business from scratch in 2015 (10 years ago from the date this blog post was written).
 I’ve also spent the better part of 25 years reading books, watching videos, paying business coaches, paying life-coaches, attending seminars, learning from others (including mentors), my own intuitions & ideas, formal studies, my own self-learning, working in this industry for 20+ years, plus developing:

 In addition to this: